COVID-19: Government Help for the Self-Employed – extended on 29 May 2020

 - You must be self employed or a partner in a partnership

-- You must have submitted your 2018/19 tax return (in this context note that potential claimants who have not yet filed their 2018-19 tax returns have been given until 23rd April 2020 to make good the position.
-That extension is for the purposes of claiming help under this scheme – there is no suggestion that the normal late filing penalties will not apply!)
+- You must have submitted your 2018/19 tax return (in this context note that potential claimants were given until 23rd April 2020 to file their 2018/19 tax returns.
+That extension is for the purposes of claiming help under this scheme – there is no suggestion that the normal late filing penalties will not apply.
+Note also that HMRC has indicated that it will apply extra fraud checks in respect of claims where returns were submitted late, but prior to 24th April 2020, in response to the announcement of the COVID-19 SEISS)

 - You must intend to trade in 2020/21